xtordoir/spark-notebook-k8-blog/spark-notebook-k8.md

 gke_spark-kubernetes-224613_europe-west1-b_spark-cluster
 ```

 The context is connecting to the Google Kubernetes cluster we just created.
-We are ready to work with our infrastructure with kubernetes now.
+We are ready to work with our infrastructure on kubernetes now.

 ### 2.3 Spark install and config

 Spark on kubernetes started at version 2.3.0, in cluster mode where a jar is submitted and a spark driver is created in the cluster (cluster mode of spark).
-From Spark version 2.4, the client mode is enables.
+From Spark version 2.4, the client mode is enabled.
 This mode is required for spark-shell and notebooks, as the driver is the spark-shell jvm itself.

 To run spark on kubernetes, spark docker images must be available on a registry.
 We will push these images on the google registry of our project.

-Spark proivides a tool to build images and push to a registry.
+Spark provides a tool to build images and push to a registry.
 It would be possible to extend these base images in more advanced cases, for example where you want some libraries to be intalled on spark executors.

 #### Download and install